Alex Jones Concedes Sandy Hook Attack Was '100% Real'

 The jury was shown a school picture of a smiling Jesse taken two weeks before he was killed.
 The parents didn't receive the photo until after the shooting.
 They described how Jesse was known for telling classmates to "run!" which likely saved lives.

-Jones later took the stand and was initially combative with the judge, who had asked him to answer his own attorney's question.
-Jones testified he had long wanted to apologize to the plaintiffs.

-Later, the judge sent the jury out of the room and strongly scolded Jones for telling the jury he had complied with pretrial evidence gathering even though he didn't and that he is bankrupt, which has not been determined.
+Jones initially took the stand later Tuesday.
+At one point the judge sent the jury out of the courtroom and strongly scolded Jones for telling the jury he had complied with pretrial evidence gathering even though he didn't and that he is bankrupt, which has not been determined.
 The plaintiffs' attorneys were furious about Jones mentioning he is bankrupt, which they worry will taint the jury's decisions about damages.

 "This is not your show," Judge Maya Guerra Gamble told Jones.
 "Your beliefs do not make something true.
 You are under oath."

-Last September, the judge admonished Jones in her default judgment over his failure to turn over documents requested by the Sandy Hook families.
-A court in Connecticut issued a similar default judgment against Jones for the same reasons in a separate lawsuit brought by other Sandy Hook parents.
+Courts in Texas and Connecticut have already found Jones liable for defamation for his portrayal of the Sandy Hook massacre as a hoax involving actors aimed at increasing gun control.

-At stake in the trial is how much Jones will pay.
-The parents have asked the jury to award $150 million in compensation for defamation and intentional infliction of emotional distress.
-The jury will then consider whether Jones and his company will pay punitive damages.
+At stake in the Texas trial is how much Jones will pay.
+The jurors will consider damages in two phases.
+Once they determine whether Jones should pay the parents compensation for defamation and emotional distress, they must then decide if he must also pay punitive damages.
+That portion will involve a separate mini-trial involving Jones and financial experts testifying about his and his company's net worth.

 Jones has already tried to protect Free Speech Systems financially.
-The company filed for federal bankruptcy protection last week.
+The company, which is Infowars' parent company, filed for federal bankruptcy protection last week.
 Sandy Hook families have separately sued Jones over his financial claims, arguing that the company is trying to protect millions owned by Jones and his family through shell entities.

 Additional reporting by The Associated Press.